Ramsey: probabilistic modelling using Haiku#

 pip install git+https://github.com/ramsey-devs/ramsey@<RELEASE>

-See also the installation instructions for Haiku and JAX, if you plan to use Ramsey on GPU/TPU.
+See also the installation instructions for JAX, if you plan to use Ramsey on GPU/TPU.

 Contributing#